Rahman Ismail

-Rahman Bin Ismail is a Malaysian politician, social activist, and medical doctor.
-He served as Member of Parliament (MP) for the Gombak from 2004 to 2008.
-Rahman is a member of the United Malays National Organisation (UMNO), a component party in the Barisan Nasional (BN) coalition.
+Rahman bin Ismail is a Malaysian physician and politician who served as the Member of Parliament for Gombak from 2004 to 2008.

+He is a member of the United Malays National Organisation (UMNO), a component party of the Barisan Nasional (BN) coalition.
-He is the founder and the current chairman of Gabungan NGO, a confederation comprising 153 non-governmental organizations based in Gombak.
-In addition to his political and social involvement, Rahman is also a member of the Academy of Medicine of Malaysia.

 Education

+Rahman received his early education at Sultan Alam Shah School.
+He later studied medicine at the University Kebangsaan Malaysia and the University of Malaya.

-Rahman, a former student at Sultan Alam Shah School, studied medicine at Universiti Kebangsaan Malaysia, Universiti Malaya, Johns Hopkins University, Pasteur Institute, and the Centers for Disease Control and Prevention in Atlanta, United States.
+He completed postgraduate training at Johns Hopkins University, the Pasteur Institute, and the Centers for Disease Control and Prevention (CDC).

 Career

-Rahman is a vaccinologist, epidemiologist, and clinical trialist.
+Rahman is a physician specializing in vaccinology, epidemiology, and clinical research.
 In 1997, he was appointed as the medical and scientific director for the Asia Pacific region at the vaccine manufacturer Sanofi Pasteur.

-He currently serves as an adviser to the Public Health Specialist Society and a member of the National Bio-Technology Council.
+He worked as an adviser to the Public Health Specialist Society and is a member of the National Biotechnology Council.

-He has contributed to the development of various drugs and vaccines through his involvement in clinical trials, hospital studies, epidemiological research, and surveillance studies.
+Rahman has also been involved in clinical trials, hospital studies, epidemiological research, and infectious disease surveillance.

-He also served as the chairman of Medik TV, an offical national broadcasting project for the malaysian ministry of health.

-Rahman joined UMNO in 1986 as a representative of younger leaders in the UMNO and Barisan Nasional.

 Political career

+Rahman joined UMNO in 1986 and served as a youth leader representing the party within the UMNO and BN coalition.

-Rahman was selected as a Barisal Nasional (BN) candidate for the Malaysian 2004 general election and won the Gombak parliamentary seat, defeating Mohd Hatta Ramli of Parti Islam Se-Malaysia (PAS).
-He did not participate in the 2008 general election.
+Rahman was nominated as a BN candidate for the 2004 general election and was elected as a Member of Parliament for Gombak, defeating Mohd Hatta Ramli of the Parti Islam Se-Malaysia (PAS).
+He served a single term from 2004 to 2008 and did not contest the seat in the 2008 general election.

-In the 2013 general election, Rahman contested the Gombak parliamentary seat as the BN candidate, running against Azmin Ali of Parti Keadilan Rakyat (PKR).
-Rahman was defeated by Azmin Ali, who won by a margin of 4,734 votes.
+In the 2013 general election, Rahman contested the Gombak parliamentary seat as the BN candidate, running against Azmin Ali of Parti Kedadilan Rakyat (PKR).
+Rahman was defeated by Azmin Ali, who won the seat by a margin of 4,734 votes.